fastify/fastify-http-proxy/README.md

 ```

 Notice that in this case it is important to use the `prefix` option to tell the proxy how to properly route the requests across different upstreams.

+Also notice paths in `upstream` are ignored, so you need to use `rewritePrefix` to specify the target base path.

 For other examples, see `example.js`.